Sepp Dietrich: World War II

-After World War II in Europe began, Dietrich led the Leibstandarte during the German advance into Poland and later the Netherlands.
+After World War II began in Europe, Dietrich led the Leibstandarte during the German advance into Poland and later the Netherlands.
 After the Dutch surrender, the Leibstandarte moved south to France on 24 May 1940.
 They took up a position 15 miles southwest of Dunkirk along the line of the Aa Canal, facing the Allied defensive line near Watten.
 That night the OKW ordered the advance to halt, with the British Expeditionary Force (BEF) trapped.
 The Leibstandarte paused for the night.
 However, on the following day, in defiance of Hitler's orders, Dietrich ordered his III Battalion to cross the canal and take the heights beyond, where BEF artillery observers were putting the regiment at risk.
 They assaulted the heights and drove the observers off.
 Instead of being censured for his act of defiance, Dietrich was awarded the Knight's Cross of the Iron Cross.
 During this campaign members of the Leibstandarte 2nd Battalion were responsible for the murder of 81 British and French prisoners of war in what became known as the Wormhoudt massacre.

 Dietrich remained in command of the Leibstandarte throughout the campaigns in Greece and Yugoslavia before being promoted to command of the 1st SS Panzer Corps, attached to Army Group Center, on the Eastern Front.
 In 1943, he was sent to Italy to recover Benito Mussolini's mistress Clara Petacci.
 He received numerous German military medals.

-During the German invasion of the Soviet Union, Dietrich was mainly noted for believing that the Russians could not be defeated even when leading the Leibstandarte Adolf Hitler, which was very unpopular with many of his peers yet he would continue to fight even with these opinions.

 Dietrich commanded the 1st SS Panzer Corps in the Battle of Normandy.
 He rose to command 5th Panzer Army during the later stages of this campaign.
 Hitler gave him command of the newly created 6th Panzer Army.
-Dietrich led it in the Battle of the Bulge (December 1944-January 1945).
+Dietrich led it in the Battle of the Bulge (December 1944–January 1945).
 He had been assigned to that task because, due to the 20 July Plot, Hitler distrusted Wehrmacht officers.
 On 17 December, Kampfgruppe Peiper—an SS unit under his overall command—murdered 84 U.S. prisoners of war near Malmedy, Belgium, in what is known as the Malmedy massacre.